|

 Subaru WRX STI EJ257 Problems, Specs, Reliability

-EJ257 2.5 Turbo Tuning & Mods
+Subaru EJ257 Tuning & Mods

 Subaru WRX STI models are well known for their rally car heritage.
 They’re fun cars all around, but the 2.5L flat-four turbo engine is the heart.
 300+ horsepower from the factory is already pretty stout.
-However, a tune and a few basic mods/upgrades can really take the STi EJ257 engine to the next level.
+However, a tune and a few basic mods/upgrades can really take the STi to the next level.
 Some of those mods include:

 1. Tune